 From the water tank it’s a two mile walk over rocks and in sand before reaching the descent point down to Jacob Hamblin arch.
-You’ll see a rock that is hollow underneath that you can tie your rope around, or you might find that there’s already one there.
+You’ll see a rock that is hollow underneath that you can tie your rope around.
+You might also find that there’s already one there.

-It is steep and a little bit nerve wracking, truth be told, but it wasn’t as terrifying as I thought it would be.
+It is steep and a little bit nerve wracking, truth be told.
+Although it wasn’t as terrifying as I thought it would be.
 It wasn’t climbing down that would have been difficult, though it’s a long way down at about a 45 degree grade.
-Rather it’s coming back out that would be tough without a rope.
+Rather, it’s coming back out that would be tough without a rope.
 I suggest bringing one along since you can’t count on there being a solid one there waiting for you.

 Once you’re down, the first thing you’ll see to the left is the massive Jacob Hamblin arch.

 Be sure to wander around it for a little while before turning in the other direction to proceed further down to the other arches and the small waterfall.
 It’s worth seeing it from several angles.

 From there, I navigated with my app to the Coyote Natural Bridge and realized that the trail always runs along the water line, and sometimes through it.

 For this reason I suggest bringing a way to clean or filter the water so that you don’t have to carry much throughout the day, and waterproof hiking boots lest you end up doing most of the hike barefoot, which is probably fun, too.